LucaBulfon00/SalesForecast/README.md

 <h2>Files</h2>

-- <b>SalesForecast.slsx:</b> is the Python notebook where we created and run the models.
+- <b>SalesForecast.slsx:</b> is the Excel document with all the generated data, the graphs and the models to forecast the sales.
 - <b>SalesForecast.docx:</b> is a comprehensive analysis, in which all the details of the dataset and the logic behind the whole project are explained.

 <!--
  ```diff
 - text in red